gelsogrove/shopME/finalproject-AG/prompts.md

-# SHOPME WHATSAPP E-COMMERCE PLATFORM - COMPREHENSIVE METAPROMPT

-## MASTER PROMPT
+# PROMPT 1

-Hey there!
-We're about to embark on creating something really exciting - a complete Product Requirements Document for "ShopMe".
+ We're about to start on creating something really exciting - a complete Product Requirements Document for "ShopMe".
 This isn't just another e-commerce platform; it's a game-changer that transforms WhatsApp into a powerful sales channel.

 Think about it - WhatsApp has billions of users worldwide, and messages there get a staggering 98% open rate (compared to just 20% for emails)!
 Wouldn't it be amazing to harness that engagement for businesses?